huntercaron/huntercaron.com/src/pages/work/explorations.md

 I plan on casing the project in a more friendly way, as well as creating a companion mobile web app that will show the P5 sketch in real time in AR beside the object.
 This would allow the user to juxtapose the object in space.

 ## Conclusion
-My thesis research in taking place in the realm of creativity and how it is affecting by tooling.
+My thesis research is taking place in the realm of creativity and how it is affecting by tooling.
 I think things like 3D, AR, VR, and physical computing will have an incredible impact on how we think and create.
 I hope to help shape that space for the best.

 I'm going to keep exploring in these spaces, and improving upon the projects I've started.
 Stay tuned!